bastelbude1/aiohue/docs/API_V1_VS_V2.md

 ## When to Use Which API

 ### Use V2 API When:
-- ✅ Controlling lights
+- ✅ Controlling lights (better metadata, typed responses)
-- ✅ Managing scenes
+- ✅ Managing scenes (includes smart scenes, not in V1)
-- ✅ Reading device information
+- ✅ Reading device information (richer resource data)
-- ✅ Working with automations
+- ✅ Working with automations (behavior_instance - V2 only)
-- ✅ Getting sensor data
+- ✅ Getting sensor data (both APIs have this)
-- ✅ Managing rooms/zones
+- ✅ Managing rooms/zones (both APIs have this)
+- ✅ Need event streaming (SSE - V2 only)
+- ✅ Entertainment mode with gradients (V2 only)

 ### Use V1 API When:
-- ✅ Managing user credentials
+- ✅ Managing user credentials (whitelist - V1 only)
-- ✅ Listing registered applications
+- ✅ Listing registered applications (V1 only)
-- ✅ Deleting user access
+- ✅ Deleting user access (V1 only)
-- ✅ Checking who has access to bridge
+- ✅ Checking who has access to bridge (V1 only)
-- ✅ Administrative bridge configuration
+- ✅ Administrative bridge configuration (V1 only)
+- ✅ Simple light control is sufficient (basic features work in both)

 ---